︎ VHS/DTV ︎ ARTIST MOVING IMAGE ︎ 10 JULY

 OPENING SCREENING 10 JULY 19:00

 Viddy Horrorshow/Daytime Viewing (VHS/DTV) is a showreel presentation of artist moving-image.
-The showreel is presented daily at TACO! across installed, multiple flat tv screens.
+The showreel is presented daily at TACO! across installed, multiple flat TV screens.

-VHS/DTV brings together moving image works by artists that problematise the status of the screen, selected through an open call.
 Each of the works presented share television as a reference point for video work.
 Formats like the game show, the chat show, and the ad break are borrowed from, subverted, and reframed as foggily-remembered progenitors of today’s hyper-targeted, short-format, and ‘democratised’ digital moving-image economy.

 An old medium, built for mass consumption, built for the most mass of audiences.
 TV has been supplanted by the singular, by the insular.
 Where anyone used to be part of everyone, now you are you in particular.
 If the DIY stream is associated with the digital device, the flow of the televisual must be a slow-moving torrent of high production value, low-intensity content.